-Our knowledge on how seedling and adult niche requirements ultimately affect epiphytic orchid distribution is only fragmentary.
-This is because the studies addressing this problem have focused on adults, which are more conspicuous than earlier life stages, in local studies in a few species.
-In addition, the technology for massive DNA sequencing of microscopic fungi has been developed only in the last 15-10 years, which now allows to quantify the molecular diversity of fungal partners with an unprecedented resolution.
-A major current need in the field is an integrated approach that addresses (i) how do host trees and mycorrhizal fungi limit epiphytic orchid distribution across geographical ecological gradients, (ii) how the regeneration niche as defined by mycorrhizal fungi and the abiotic environment, and the transition to the adult stage determine individual establishment in epiphytic orchid populations6.

-How do host tree and mycorrhizal availability limit the distribution of epiphytic orchids?

-[To accurately measure partner breadth of a particular taxon, interactions must be assessed at least at two different spatial scales: the local scale (site) and the regional scale (among sites).
-Low local specialization and low constancy among sites lead to strict generalization, while high local specialization and high constancy among sites lead to strict specialization.
-Between these extremes there is a continuum, although two intermediate categories can be distinguished: local generalists - regional specialists have many partners locally and partner identity does not change among sites; and local specialists - regional generalists have few partners locally and switch partners among sites.]

 Although specialized partnerships with host trees have been reported, most evidence so far indicates that epiphytic orchids can grow on a broad range of tree species,,, suggesting that tree availability may not be a major constraint to the distribution of epiphytic orchids.
 Less, however, is known about how mycorrhizal fungi determine the distribution of epiphytic orchids.
 In terrestrial orchids, there is a continuum from specialists, to generalists,.
 For epiphytic orchids, we do not really know whether they are specialized or generalized.
 The little evidence available suggests that epiphytic orchids may have a higher diversity of mycorrhizal interactions than terrestrial orchids and that they tend to be generalists,, although highly specialized taxa have also been documented22,.
 Studies over small spatial scales reveal terrestrial orchids to have distinctive mycorrhizal communities and show strong spatial segregation, suggesting that mycorrhizal partners play a role in determining their distribution.
 No such data are available for epiphytic orchids.

 An important unknown aspect in this interaction is how mycorrhizal communities vary among host trees and over the host tree surface, and how this affects the distribution of epiphytic orchids.
 It has been proposed that epiphyte turnover among host trees may be mediated by mycorrhizal fungi and that orchids with many mycorrhizal partners have more host tree species.
 However, exceptions to this pattern have been reported29, suggesting that interactions of epiphytic orchids with their two partners can be diverse and complex.
 Similarly, the vertical turnover in epiphytic orchids is known to relate to changes in bark characteristics as well as epiphytes' requirements for light15.
 Yet, whether those factors influence the distribution of mycorrhizal partners remains to be assessed29.
 In general, solid evidence of how host trees and mycorrhiza affect epiphytic orchid distribution is still lacking, because studies have had a limited spatial scale and rarely included ecological gradients.